chrisconlin/Conlin_Latin102/composition1.md

 veniret
 Oechaliam (accusative, sg)
 rogō, rogāre, rogāvī, rogātus - to ask.
-We need the 3rd person, singular, perfect, active, indicative. rogavit Lolen (in accusative)
+We need the 3rd person, singular, perfect, active, indicative. rogavit Iolen (in accusative)
 uxorem: wife in accusative
 ducere: infinitive of to lead
 is, nom sing of he

-"Cum Hercules veniret Oechaliam, is rogavit ducere Lolen uxorem."
+"Cum Hercules veniret Oechaliam, is rogavit ducere Iolen uxorem."

 Your second sentence should state that when her father Eurytus was unwilling, Hercules captured Oechalia.